survivejs/maintenance-book/manuscript/packaging/05-automation.md

 And now if you make a new commit with a message like `fix: allow doodad to work with zero`, semantic-release will publish a new PATCH version to npm and publish release notes based on the commit message to GitHub.

 T> You can customize every step of this process with plugins.
-For example [http://blog.sapegin.me/all/semantic-release](make only PATCH releases automatically) and allow user to decide when to make MINOR and MAJOR releases and edit change logs manually.
+For example, [make only PATCH releases automatically](http://blog.sapegin.me/all/semantic-release) and allow user to decide when to make MINOR and MAJOR releases and edit change logs manually.